stat4701/2014/_posts/2014-02-26-Vivian-BlogPost1.md

 ```

-6. [Plotted cases](https://github.com/veeps/VAX/blob/master/VAXpreventableOutbreaks.R) to see the difference in outbreak reportings between CFR and CDC
+<ol> [Plotted cases](https://github.com/veeps/VAX/blob/master/VAXpreventableOutbreaks.R) to see the difference in outbreak reportings between CFR and CDC
 ![CFRvCDC Cases](https://github.com/veeps/VAX/blob/master/CDCvsCFR_WCcases_nonLogscale.png?raw=true)

-7. I was also curious to see what the ranges for the CFR impact scale were.
+<ol> I was also curious to see what the ranges for the CFR impact scale were.
 ![CFR Cases Impact Scale](https://github.com/veeps/VAX/blob/master/CFRPertussisCases_ImpactScale.png?raw=true)